 - 15. The assistant must withdraw from the competition area once they have completed these tasks and must follow any directives from officials of the event while they are in the competition area. - 16.
-For athletes in Sport Classes F11 and F12 an assistant may bring athletes to the throwing circle or Javelin runway.
+For athletes in Sport Classes F11 and F12 one assistant may bring athletes to the throwing circle or Javelin runway.
 The assistant may assist the athlete by orientating them with the throwing circle or on the Javelin runway before each attempt.
 The assistant must leave the throwing circle or Javelin runway before each attempt begins.
-Acoustic orientation is permitted before, during and after each attempt.
+Once the athlete is oriented, the assistant may also provide acoustic orientation before, during and after each attempt.
 Athletes may only be escorted from the throwing circle or Javelin runway after the officials have determined whether or not the attempt was a valid one.